zirkelc/ai-stream-utils/README.md

 ## Usage

 The `pipe` function provides a composable pipeline API for filtering, transforming, and observing UI message streams.
+Multiple operators can be chained together, and type guards automatically narrow chunk and part types, thus enabling type-safe stream transformations with autocomplete.

 ### `.filter()`